On the distribution of Born transmission eigenvalues in the complex plane: The Born transmission eigenvalues and the real line

 Thus, we may assume $n_j \to \infty$.
 Further, if $\{\Re k_j\}$ stays bounded, passing to a subsequence one concludes that BTEs have a limit point in $\mathbb{C}$, which cannot happen due to their discreteness as established in part $(iii)$ of Theorem~\Ref{THM main}.
 Therefore, $\{\Re k_j\}$ is unbounded and as BTEs are symmetric about the imaginary axis, we restrict our analysis to the right half-plane and assume that $\Re k_j \to +\infty$.
 To summarize we have:

-\n As described at the end of Section~\ref{SECT main result}, to achieve the desired contradiction our goal will be to establish an inequality of the form \eqref{EB ineq}.
-There are three main regimes to consider:
+\n As described in Section~\ref{SECT main result}, to achieve the desired contradiction our goal will be to establish a lower bound on $\CB_{n_j}(k_j)$ of the form \eqref{EB ineq}.
+The behavior of $\CB_{n_j}(k_j)$ is quite delicate and depends on the growth rate of the sequence $\{n_j\}$ relative to $\{k_j\}$.
+There are three main regimes:

-\n where the last notation means that $\left\{ |k_j|/n_j \right\}$ stays bounded away from zero and infinity.
-If this is not the case, then either the first, or the second relation of \eqref{cases} holds upon passing to a subsequence.
-Since our goal is to establish a lower bound of form \eqref{EB ineq} for possibly a subsequence, \eqref{cases} exhausts all the possibilities.
+\n In each of these regimes the behavior of $\CB_{n_j}(k_j)$ is different.
+Further, in the subcase $L=1$, it even depends on the rate of convergence of $k_j/n_j$ to $L=1$.
+Before outlining the main ideas, let us first show that the above cases are exhaustive for our purposes.
+Indeed, our desired contradiction will be obtained if a lower bound of form \eqref{EB ineq} is established for some subsequences of $\{n_j\}$ and $\{k_j\}$.
+In other words, we can pass to subsequences when necessary.
+Now, if Case II is not satisfied, then $k_j/n_j$ has a bounded subsequence.
+Passing to a further subsequence, without relabeling it, we may assume $k_j/n_j \to L$, for some $L \in \CC$.
+Due to \eqref{limits}, $L \geq 0$.
+If $L=0$, then Case I holds, otherwise: Case III.

-We present the proofs in the case $d=2$.
-The case $d=3$ is completely analogous due to the relation \eqref{j_n via J_n} and we only state the corresponding results with additional comments whenever necessary.
-Note that we can write
+Turning to the main ideas, we will present all the proofs when $d=2$, as $d=3$ is completely analogous due to the relation \eqref{j_n via J_n} and we will only state the corresponding results with additional comments whenever necessary.
+Note that we can rewrite